pantheon-systems/WordPress/wp-content/plugins/gutenberg/readme.txt

 * Hide excerpts panel if not supported by the CPT.
 * Hide Taxonomies panel if no taxonomy is available for the current CPT.
 * Hide several other panels when the CPT doesn't support them.
-* Use _.includes﻿ to find available taxonomies.
+* Use _.includes to find available taxonomies.
 Mitigates non-schema-conforming taxonomy registrations.
-* Defer﻿ applying filters for component until it is about to be mounted.
+* Defer applying filters for component until it is about to be mounted.
 * Prevent "Add New" dropdown from overriding other plugin functionality.
 * Improve paragraph block description.
 * Refactor to simplify block toolbar rendering.